koneti1604/Dany-s_Dinner_SQL_Analysis-Project/README.md

 # Japaneese_food_SQL--Project
-his repository contains SQL-based insights and analysis for Danny’s Diner, aiming to understand customer behavior, menu popularity, and membership impacts.
+This repository contains SQL-based insights and analysis for Danny’s Diner, aiming to understand customer behavior, menu popularity, and membership impacts.